Students must obtain at least 3 years relevant, supervised training and complete all examinations (excluding any exemptions) to apply for membership

 of CPA Ireland.
 Students can fulfil their training requirements working in practice, industry, commerce, the public sector or any combination of these categories.

 Students are required to obtain an in depth level of training in at least two of the six training areas.
-Please note, the final year of training must be completed in conjunction with, or after the Professional 2 level of studies.
+Please note, the final year of training must be completed in conjunction with, or after the Strategic Level of studies.

 Please click on the links below to see the tasks included in each of the six training areas (key task required for practising certificate marked *):